 Scope and boundary

-The group is committed to continuously evaluating and improving its long-term sustainability in terms of the environment, social commitment and corporate governance to the benefit of all shareholders, customers, suppliers, employees and communities.
+KAP is committed to continuously evaluating and improving our long-term sustainability in terms of the environment, social commitment and corporate governance to the benefit of shareholders, customers, suppliers, employees and communities.

-The sustainability report forms part of the group’s integrated report and includes all the operating divisions for the financial period 1 July 2018 to 30 June 2019.
+The sustainability review forms part of our integrated report and includes all our operating divisions for the financial period 1 July 2019 to 30 June 2020.

-The group regularly reviews and adapts its policies and processes to reinforce its ability to be economically viable, socially responsible and environmentally sound, while still remaining competitive.
+We regularly review and adapt our policies and processes to reinforce our ability to be economically viable, socially responsible and environmentally sound, while still remaining competitive.

-The group provides policies and guidance to each of the operating divisions.
-Divisional management teams are responsible for managing their own sustainability efforts and are accountable to the board of directors and their stakeholders.
+The company provides policies and guidance to each of our operating divisions within this framework, and in terms of our decentralised business model, divisional management is responsible for managing their division’s sustainability efforts and is accountable to the board of directors as well as stakeholders.

-KAP subscribes to the guiding principles and reporting requirements of the FTSE4Good Index across all the ESG themes of Environment, Social and Governance and uses this as framework to monitor compliance and progress.
+KAP subscribes to the guiding principles and reporting requirements of the FTSE4Good Index across all the ESG pillars, namely environment, social and governance, and uses this as a framework to monitor compliance and progress.
 KAP was first included in the FTSE4Good Index in June 2017.

-Decisions around materiality takes into account the potential impact of risks and opportunities and the effect thereof on the divisions and all stakeholders.
+Decisions around materiality take into account the potential impact of risks and opportunities and the effect thereof on the divisions and all stakeholders.